Meta Ads API MCP server

 Ad Set Management

-• mcp_meta_ads_get_adsets: Get ad sets with optional campaign filtering
+• mcp_meta_ads_get_adsets: Get ad sets for a Meta Ads account

 • mcp_meta_ads_get_adset_details: Get detailed information about a specific ad set